 Can hackers access my network if I use a strong password?
 While a strong password can make it harder for hackers to access your network, it's not foolproof.
 Make sure to follow all the steps outlined in this article to ensure maximum security.

 How often should I update my router's firmware?
-It's recommended to update your router's firmware every few months or as soon as a new update is released by the manufacturer.
+It's recommended to update your router's firmware every few months or as soon as the manufacturer releases a new update.

 What is the best way to secure IoT devices?
 Change the default passwords, update the firmware regularly, and limit the device's access to your network resources.
 Also, avoid using IoT devices that do not have built-in security features.